jesse-c/personal-site/content/notes/multi-uis-with-grpc.md

 The name that I gave the project/idea was "headless for everything", where headless is the daemon, in that drawing.

 Some clients are local, while some are remote, like "Export to website".
 There are more and more local- and offline-first projects.
 What if you could export your data to another service?
 Chuck some local issues/tickets up in Jira and Linear?
 What if you could E2E as part of that?
-What if it could realtime, distributed, and collaborative?[^2]
+What if it could realtime, distributed, and collaborative?
+This is a concept I covered with my undergraduate thesis[^2].

 The obvious—and huge—downside is that adding a network in-between brings all the issues that a network inherently has.
 Maybe [Photon](https://hyperfiddle.notion.site/Demo-Photon-a-full-stack-Clojure-Script-dialect-with-compiler-managed-client-server-data-sync-57aee367c20e45b3b80366d1abe4fbc3) will help us out.